loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 </table>

-When the bank buys $200 worth of bonds from the Fed, the money that the bank is holding as reserves decreases (because it was used to buy the bonds).
+The Fed sells $200 worth of bonds to the bank.
+This will decrease the amount that the bank is holding in reserve because $200 was used to buy the bonds.

 <table class="styled-table">
 <thead>